MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/troubleshoot-field-service-solution-health.md

 ### What it checks

-Verifies that the current installed version of Field Service is compatible with the version of Universal Resource Scheduling.
+This rule verifies that the current installed version of Field Service is compatible with the version of Universal Resource Scheduling.

 ### Why it fails

-Fails if the Universal Resource Scheduling solution installed in the org isn't compatible with the installed version of Field Service.
+This rule fails if the Universal Resource Scheduling solution installed in the organization isn't compatible with the installed version of Field Service.
 It can happen if another package that contains the Universal Resource Scheduling solution is installed that updates the version of the Universal Resource Scheduling solution.

 > [!Note]
 > The status for this rule was changed to "Warning" instead of "Fail" to align with the low severity for this rule in UR 23 release.

 ### How to fix

-The warning message displayed by the rule indicates which solution needs to be upgraded in order to be compatible with Field Service.
+Upgrade the solution listed in the warning message so that it's compatible with Field Service.

 ## Verify autonumbering is enabled